pacobabs/stackoverflowapi-test/README.md

 1.  **Install dependencies.**

+    Use the version of NodeJS 18+
     Navigate into your project directory and install it.
-    Use the version of NodeJS 18+

     ```shell
-    # Install wtih npm
+    # Install with npm
     npm install
     ```